doitintl/CloudBlaster/README.md

   * You do not need to specify the project, as this is included in every asset path in  `assets-to-delete.txt`.
   * Note that some assets cannot be deleted, such as attached Disks or the default GAE Service.
    There is no harm in having them in `assets-to-delete.txt` -- you will just get an exception.
+  * Deletion is executed concurrently, since it is slow and IO-bound.
 ## Features
 * I focused on the common important asset types that are set up and torn down in typical development and QA.
     * This includes Google Compute Engine Instances and Disks, PubSub Topics and Subscriptions,